Zachary Bennett

 Publications

-Contested Currents: Rivers and the Remaking of New England (forthcoming)
+Contested Currents: Rivers and the Remaking of New England (University of Pennsylvania Press, 2026).

 “‘Canoes of Great Swiftness’: Rivercraft and War in the Northeast,” Early American Studies 21, no. 2 (2023): 205–32.